NLeSC-Storyteller/QueryBuilder/README.md

 The user is expected to find the QueryBuilder client interface at http://localhost:3000/

 ## Troubleshooting
 The user may encounter an interface with one or more empty lists under the list categories.
 This is probably due to a malfunction in the preprocessing steps.
-Please see the https://github.com/NLeSC-Storyteller/query-builder-preprocessing repository for tips on how to resolve these issues.
+Please see https://github.com/NLeSC-Storyteller/query-builder-preprocessing/blob/master/README.md#troubleshooting for tips on how to resolve these issues.

 ### Connect to the docker container for troubleshooting
 **linux**